DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 By focusing our energy on building the horizontal connections of the Alliance Sphere, we render the vertical power of the System obsolete.
 We don't need to fight the old world; we need to build the new one.
 The solution to the "hollow middle" is to fill it with our own creations.

+---

+Aha: The “hollow middle” isn’t a natural void; it’s a removed organ.
+Reinstall the Alliance and the whole organism stabilizes.

+Try this (2 min): List three nearby tribes/groups you trust (people, orgs, crews).
+Write one tiny alliance action (shared tool, standing trade, monthly reciprocity) you could propose to each.

+Guardrail: Don’t over-centralize the Alliance.
+It’s a federation of peers, not a new System.
+Keep ownership distributed; keep reputations local and transparent.

 ## Chapter 15: The Great Disintermediation

 The collapse of the Alliance Sphere was a centuries-long project, but it was supercharged in the late 20th and early 21st centuries by a powerful new force: **the internet.**